 3. If the authentication succeeds, mobile operator B authorizes and provides such 5G sensing service to Bob with required performance targets and requirements and Bob pays for the sensing service to mobile operator B.

-Executes sensing measurement process (e.g. micro doppler shift) with the sensing entities (e.g. RAN entities and the roaming UE, or CPE and the roaming UE) to obtain sensing measurement data;
+Executes sensing measurement process (e.g. micro doppler shift) with the sensing transmitters and the sensing receivers to obtain sensing measurement data;

 Processes the sensing measurement data to derive sensing result and expose it to the application server.